JS-Broadcast/Getting-started-with-es6/README.md

 ```

-Also if we ever wanted, we could add aditional proparties or methods for our newkly created object.
+* Also if we ever wanted, we could add aditional proparties or methods for our newly created object.

 ```javascript